ll8464/lee-frontend-portfolio/README.md

 Hello!

 This portfolio's background was made utilizing the web tool https://app.haikei.app/ to make the waves seen.

-/nThe Contact page is made via netlify forms.
+The Contact page is made via netlify forms.